RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

 *   If the problem appears to be a result of *your own code*, Stack Overflow <https://stackoverflow.com/> is a better place to start;
-*   If the bug also occurs in the *standard python, IPython, or qtconsole* enviroments, or only with *a specific package*, it is unlikely to be something in Spyder, and you should report it to those sources instead.
+*   If the bug also occurs in the *standard python, IPython, or qtconsole* environments, or only with *a specific package*, it is unlikely to be something in Spyder, and you should report it to those sources instead.
 *   If the problem lies with *your specific install*, uninstalling and clean- reinstalling the Anaconda distribution from